Prevention of Damage by Pests Act 1949

 The Prevention of Damage by Pests Act 1949 (12, 13 & 14 Geo.
 6. c.
-55) is legislation in the United Kingdom, that creates a duty on local authorities to control mice and rats.
+55) is an act of the Parliament of the United Kingdom in the United Kingdom, which creates a duty on local authorities to control mice and rats.
 The legislation grants powers to local authorities to compel land owners and/or occupiers to take action to keep land free from rats and mice.